dburrows/draft-js-basic-html-editor/README.md

 # draft-js-BasicHtmlEditor
-Basic HTML editor using draft.js - html in, html out
+Basic HTML editor using draft.js - html in and out.

 Proof of concept currently, not production ready!
 PR's welcome.